Adrenaline (Shinedown song)

 "Adrenaline" is the fifth single from American rock band Shinedown's fourth studio album, Amaryllis.

 Release

 The song was released on August 13, 2013.
 The official video premiered on the band's YouTube channel on October 30, 2013.

-Track listing

 Use in media

 The song was the official theme song of WWE Extreme Rules 2012.
 It is also the official theme song of the monster truck Extreme Attitude.